• Skip to primary navigation

 In Emilia-Romagna, the pasta for this braised pork ribs recipe is often garganelli, little pasta tubes made by rolling squares of egg pasta dough around a stick and over a ridged board.
 You can read more about this pasta in my garganelli post.

-elicoidali pasta Rummo
+Dried elicoidali pasta from Rummo

 Making this Italian braised pork ribs with pasta.

-This recipe takes between 2 and 2.5 hours to make, so not a weeknight option for most of us.
+This recipe takes between 2 and 2.5 hours to make, so not a week night option for most of us.
 However, The sauce actually tastes better made in advance so you can make it the day before or in the morning.

-Like the Italians, you can remove most of the ribs and a little sauce from the pot and serve them as a main course or the next day.
+Like the Italians, you can remove most of the short ribs and a little sauce from the pot and serve them as a main course or the next day.
 These braised pork ribs are so delicious with mashed potato and a lot of Italians also eat them with polenta.

 If you do try this recipe, I’d love to hear what you think.
 Please write a comment here on the blog or post a comment on the Pasta Project Facebook page.